samnabi/shopkit/readme.md

 ## Dependencies

-An Apache or Nginx server running PHP 5.6+.
+An Apache or Nginx server running PHP 5.6+ and <=7.1.
 Your PHP configuration must have the following extensions (most servers do):

 - curl
 - json